Frenzoid/DAPP_AdvertisementAuction/readme.md

 # Advertisments Auctions
 A webpage where the highest bidder gets to choose what message and image is shown in the webpage.

-Meant to learn blockchain technologies.
+Meant to learn blockchain technologies, made with Solidity, truffle, ganache, Web3.js, IPFS, and React.js

 <img src="./assets/scrsht.png">